 Similar to YouTube, you can grab a Vimeo embed code by clicking on the Share icon on the Vimeo play page.
 This’ll open up a window where you can share to social networks, via email, or grab the embed code.

 Click on +Show Options to customize your embed code.
 You can adjust the color of the player, the size (though we recommend keeping it set to Responsive), and some "special stuff," like turning looping and autoplay options off and on.

 Upgrading to Pro, Business, or Premium will give you more control over how embedded videos are displayed on your website, including customizing colors and components, end screens, playback speed control, and adding your logo.

 If there’s a video on Facebook that you’d like to add to your website, you can use Facebook’s post embed feature.
 Simply click on the "…" in the top right corner of the Facebook post and select “Embed.”

 You’ll have the option to “Include full post,” which will include the accompanying text from the Facebook post.
-Or, you can embed the video on its own, which will look like this:

 The process for embedding Instagram videos is similar to the process for embedding Facebook videos.
 Go to the post you’d like to embed from a computer in a web browser and then click on the "…" in the bottom right corner.